kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 Recently, I got bitten by the Rust bug, and decided that a good learning project would be to convert some of my existing C# game libraries over to Rust.
 Most of these libraries had been used for prior game projects, but some of them were in development for the aforementioned mid-pandemic game idea.
 "You're waffling - what's the idea?"
 I hear you asking.
 Well, if you'd be a bit more patient, I'm about to tell you...

 ## What kind of game?
 I've always been a fan of getting the computer to do the hard stuff and the boring stuff for me.
-For this reason, Procedural Generation (PG) has always fascinated me as a technique for generating in-game content.
+For this reason, Procedural Generation (ProcGen) has always fascinated me as a technique for generating in-game content.
-Of course, the problem with PG is that it's purely random and pure randomness is just not interesting.
+Of course, the problem with ProcGen is that it's purely random and pure randomness is just not interesting.
 It's boring, it's chaotic, and there's no structure.
 Sure, you can create interesting looking landscapes and populated worlds but, frankly, they're just not that interesting because they aren't "designed".
 Interesting encounters have to be designed, and the player has to feel like there's a meaning behind their actions.
 For me, at least, the biggest immersion breaker in any game is the feeling that I'm just playing with a random number generator.
 I like there to be a coherent story, and the feeling that I'm playing an experience that has been designed for my enjoyment.